 - Restore a fractured tooth

 - Cover a tooth that has had root canal treatment

 A bridge may be recommended if you are missing one or more teeth, as they span the space where teeth are missing.
 Bridges are cemented to the natural teeth or implants surrounding the empty space.
 Gaps left by missing teeth eventually cause the remaining teeth to rotate or shift into the empty spaces, resulting in a bad bite.
 This imbalance can also lead to sensitivity of over-erupting opposing teeth, gum disease and temporomandibular joint (TMJ) disorders.

 Similar to crowns, you have a choice of materials for bridges.
 Your dentist can help you decide which to use, based on the location of the missing tooth (or teeth), its function, aesthetic considerations and cost.

-Your dentist will take firstly take an x-ray to check that there is no pathology present in the tooth, gum and bone areas.
+Your Dentist will take firstly take a diagnostic x-ray to check that there is no pathology present in the tooth, gum and bone areas.
 The tooth/teeth are numbed and an impression is taken.
 Then the tooth/teeth are prepared by reducing the size so that the final crown or bridge will fit over it properly.
 An impression is taken to provide an exact mould for the crown or bridge.
 Your dentist will take a shade if porcelain is going to be used as it is important to match the colour to your existing teeth.

 The impression is sent to the lab where they construct the crown/bridge.
 A temporary crown or bridge will be placed to cover the prepared tooth while the final crown or bridge is being made.
 When this is back from the lab, the temporary crown or bridge is removed, and the new crown or bridge is cemented over your prepared tooth or teeth.